niwa/lfric_catalyst_adaptor/README.md

-# Catalyst Adaptor
+# LFRic Catalyst Adaptor
-ParaView Catalyst adaptor example for a Fortran code
+ParaView Catalyst adaptor implementation for the LFRic code

 This package builds a library for visualising simulation data with a simple VTK visualisation pipeline.
 The pipeline can be defined either in C++ or using a Python script.

 ## Building the adaptor

-To build this code, you will need to build and install ParaView with Catalyst option enabled, or the "Catalyst-v5.4.1-Base-Enable-Python-Essentials-Extras-Rendering-Base" source code package on your system.
-Note that the visualisation pipelines with image rendering may require the full ParaView package to work correctly.
+To build this code, you will need to build and install ParaView with Catalyst option enabled.
 Once this is done, build the code using CMake as follows:
 ```
 mkdir build
 cd build